Synthetic Biology

 Stakeholder Type

-Synthetic biology is a set of technologies which enable the modification and creation of living cells and organisms, and of their building blocks.
-These include genome editing,1 artificially evolving biomolecules, tissue engineering and potentially even the creation of synthetic organisms.
-Collectively, these could lead to major breakthroughs in fundamental biology, as well as a multitude of possible applications in fields ranging from nutrition to pharmaceuticals and engineering.2
+Synthetic biology is a set of emerging technologies enabling the modification and creation of living cells and organisms, and of their building blocks.
+It promises breakthroughs in fundamental biology and has possible applications in fields ranging from nutrition to engineering.1

 Emerging Topic: